 People are afraid to change and sometimes choose to revert to old fighting patterns in order to protect themselves from changing.

-People recognize that repeating the same behavior does not achieve anything, but continue to engage in it when they are stressed or anxious.
+People recognise that repeating the same behaviour does not achieve anything, but continue to engage in it when they are stressed or anxious.

 Stopping the blaming cycle